FlorianKrull/CompilerConstructionSS2019/specification.md

 - Don't be a git — use [Git](https://git-scm.com/)!
 - Files are UTF-8 encoded and use Unix line-endings (`\n`).
 - Files contain *one* newline at the end.
-- Lines do not contain trailing white-space.
+- Lines do not contain trailing whitespaces.
 - Your code does not trigger warnings, justify them if otherwise.
 - Do not waste time or space (this includes memory leaks).
 - Check for leaks using `valgrind`, especially in error cases.